-In our personal experience, both of these companies have responded quickly with helpful information.
-However, it’s important to make sure our experiences line up with those of most customers, which is why we took a deep dive into each company’s customer feedback reputation.
+We’ve reached out to both companies personally, and both have responded quickly with helpful information.
+However, it’s important to make sure our experiences line up with those of most customers, which is why we took a deep dive into each company’s customer feedback.

 These companies will both refund your initial impression kit if they determine you’re not a suitable candidate for treatment.
 Beyond that, SmileDirectClub offers prorated refunds that pay you back for any unused aligners.
 And if you finish treatment and your smile doesn’t match your preview, both companies will work with you to create more aligners and finish the job.

-Considering there are so many similarities between Byte and SmileDirectClub, it’s understandable if you haven’t yet made up your mind.
+There are a lot of similarities between Byte and SmileDirectClub, so it’s understandable if you haven’t picked one yet.
 Ultimately, neither will be the best for every person.
 So, which is right for you?

 Choose Byte if You Are:

-Seeking the fastest alignment times, looking for outstanding customer support, or interested in a company that receives great customer feedback.
+Seeking efficient alignment times, looking for outstanding customer support, or interested in a company that receives overall great customer feedback.